Vantiq/vantiq-extension-sources/objectRecognitionSource/README.md

                 *   To select all images *before* or *after* a certain date, the "-" value can be used as one of the date strings in the list.
 For example, the following would save all dates *before* the given date:
                     *   \["-", yourEndDate\].
-                *   To select *all files* in the output directory, one could use the following value for imageDate:
+                *   To select *all files* in the output directory, one must use the following value for imageDate:
                     *   \["-", "-"\].
         *   "savedResolution": Optional.
-This value can be set in the exact same way as it is set in the source configuration.
-        If it is defined here as a query parameter, it will override the value set in the source configuration.
+This value can be set in the same way as it is set in the source configuration.
+If it is defined here as a query parameter, it will override the value set in the source configuration, otherwise the source configuration value will be used.
+The setting cannot be larger than that provided in the source configuration (since that defines how the images are saved).

 *   **Delete locally saved images:**
-    *   The user can specify one, or multiple locally saved images to be deleted.
+    *   The user can specify an image or a set of images specified by their date & time to be deleted.
 The images will be those that are saved in the output directory, which is defined in the source configuration.
     *   Parameters:
         *   "operation": Required.
 Must be set to "delete".
         *   *You should specify exactly one of the following two values.
 If neither is specified, a query error will be